awell-health/awell-extensions/extensions/awell/README.md

 Starts a new care flow for the patient enrolled in your current care flow.

-### Stop care flow

-Stops the care flow the patient is currently enrolled in.
-A reason is why you are stopping the care flow is mandatory.

 **Passing baseline info:**
 Please read the documentation on [our developer hub](https://developers.awellhealth.com/awell-orchestration/api-reference/mutations/start-pathway) to learn more about how to pass baseline info.